OllieBurke/lisagap/README.md

 # lisa-gap

 A Python package for simulating planned and unplanned data gaps in LISA time series data.
-Full documentation available at [Read The Docs](https://lisagap.readthedocs.io/en/latest/).
 Our package is currently available on test.pypi [here](https://test.pypi.org/project/lisa-gap/).

 ## Description